Pursuit ends near Hollywood & Hollywood center, shutting down busy tourist attraction

-HOLLYWOOD, Calif.
-(KABC) -- A large police presence responded to the Hollywood & Highland shopping center Thursday night as officers searched for a pursuit suspect.
+HOLLYWOOD, LOS ANGELES (KABC) -- A massive police presence responded to the Hollywood & Highland shopping center Thursday night as officers searched for a pursuit suspect.

 The chase began in Wilshire around 7:45 p.m. after reports of a possible stolen vehicle, and ended at the busy entertainment complex, according to Los Angeles police.